Life begins at 40 or 50, or …

 Of course, not all of our combat aircraft are just short of qualifying for AARP.
 We have some super modern aero pups that can’t be that old, right?
 How about the most Star Wars airplane in anyone’s air force: the otherworldly B-2 Spirit?
 Would you believe that it first flew 27 years ago?
 27 years!
 Even the hotshot F-22 is 19 years old!

-Read the article from the October 2016 issue of Flight Journal, click here.
+Read the article from Flight Journal, click here.